 - Schooling: It makes absolutely no difference what type of school your children go to.
 None!
 Public, private, boarding, gifted, rural, inner-city, Catholic, Muslim, atheist.
 It does not matter.

 There will always be someone out there who feels they need to assert some kind of dominance over others.
+A bully.

 It is not always obvious!